 - Start new traditions.
 You don’t have to get rid of all traditions, but begin a new one that brings you joy.

 - Slow down and don’t overcommit to things.

 - Most importantly: give yourself grace and time.

-Obviously a huge part of the holidays are traditions and memories.
+Obviously, a huge part of the holidays is traditions and memories.
 And when those traditions are no more, it can make the season a little harder.
 For me, I’m huge on family traditions and I hate change.
 So, when our family Christmasses slowly started to change all of the sudden and then all at once, it wasn’t easy.
 I still miss it today but I also know why it had to change for the better.
 Then especially when life is harder, it can be easy to be nostalgic for Christmas past and happier memories and contribute to the holiday depression.